How to Take Product Photographs with a Mobile Phone

 This is far closer to what I was looking for.
 The colours are true, the background is nice and bright, and overall the image just looks more appealing.
 This provides a great base to edit the picture, to further refine and improve the photo.

-How to edit a product photograph on a mobile phone
+How do I edit a product photograph on my mobile phone?

 I use Snapseed on my Android mobile.
-It’s a free and relatively straightforward app that has both pre-defined ‘filters’ and a suite of adjustment tools to control various aspects of the way the image looks.
-There is a multitude of different editing apps available, many of them free or free to try, so test a few out and see which suits you best.
+It’s a free and relatively straightforward app that has both pre-defined ‘filters’ and a suite of adjustment tools that let you control various aspects of the way the image looks.
+There’s a multitude of different editing apps available, many of them free or free to try, so test a few out and see which suits you best.

 Finishing touches complete - a boost to the brightness and contrast, a little more saturation, and just a tweak of sharpening.